Yorktown High School (Arlington County, Virginia): The Yorktown Sentry

 The school's newspaper, The Yorktown Sentry, has been in publication since 1959.

 Sports

 The school mascot is the Patriots.

 Pool and stadiums

 Yorktown has a public partnership with Arlington County to use the athletic facilities of Greenbrier Park for softball, baseball, and track & field events.

 The Yorktown swimming pool is operated by Arlington Public Schools.
 During the week, it is used for the high school physical education program of Yorktown and for students of neighboring elementary schools.
 The school's swim and dive teams use the facility.

 Starting in 2002, the Arlington County School Board intended to spend over $700,000 on the installation and maintenance of new FieldTurf in various athletic fields and stadiums.
 In 2006, Yorktown's outdoor stadium was the last of the three Arlington high schools to undergo installation.

 Football

-The Yorktown High School football team's head coach has been Bruce Hanson since 1984.
+The Yorktown High School football team's head coach was Bruce Hanson from 1984 to 2024.
+However, in December 2024, Hanson's replacement - Alec Hicks, who was assistant coach for 20 seasons - was announced.